projectfluent/dom-l10n-documentation/src/project-setup.md

 ---

-In the nexrt section we will create some Fluent (`.ftl`) files and cover how to get parcel to add them as assets to your project.
+In the [next section](./fluent-files.md) we will create some Fluent (`.ftl`) files and cover how to get parcel to add them as assets to your project.